heavyai/heavydb/docs/mapd-guide/installation.rst

 MapD Installation
 ~~~~~~~~~~~~~~~~~

-MapD is distributed as a .tar.gz archive.
+MapD Core is distributed as a .tar.gz archive.
 Other package types are
 available upon request.

 To install, move the archive to the desired installation directory